Ursula Flicker archival collection

 The Melbourne Holocaust Museum houses an extensive collection of materials related to the Holocaust, most of which have been donated by Holocaust survivors who migrated to Melbourne.
 The artefacts collection contains material evidence of the various experiences of Jewish victims and survivors of the Holocaust.

 The artefacts collection has been named in honour of Ursula Flicker OAM, a Holocaust survivor from Bialystok, Poland, whose dedicated voluntary work as Honorary Archivist spanned over twenty years.
 She managed a committed team, and supervised donations and documentation.

-Since the MHM opened its doors in 1984, the collection has grown to nearly 18,000 artefacts.
+Since the MHM opened its doors in 1984, the collection has grown to more than 12,000 historical artefacts.
 These include original documents, photographs, textiles, and artworks from the Holocaust era.
 These present evidence of oppression under Nazism that was experienced in ghettos, concentration, labour and death camps, hiding and false identities, resistance, migration, and acts of courage.

 The MHM is an accredited museum that complies with the Museums Australia audited standards.
 Our artefacts are carefully conserved and preserved.
 They are professionally handled and housed.
 We are working hard to digitise our collection, to increase and promote access for researchers and families worldwide.